NAFOArt/odesa_sisters/texts/interview.md

 really appreciate all the funds donated - I thank everyone even if it is only a few dollars, as I, having been in business and being a mother of two girls, know how hard it is to make money, and how each donation is actually a sacrifice.
-Anyway, any and all help is really useful.
+Any and all help is really useful.
 But for us right now, first and foremost, we must focus on the request for uniforms for the defenders at the front.